 The leaving primary air dry bulb temperature in dry operating mode is calculated as follows:

+(2)

+Then check that there is sufficient heat capacitance flux (mcT) in the secondary air stream to provide the conditioning.
+For dry operation, it should be sufficient to simply use inlet moist air properties for density and specific heat.
+The following steps are for checking and adjusting for non-physical outcomes that could happen with low secondary flow rates.

+1. Calculate heat transfer

+2. Calculate secondary/scavenger leaving dryblub

+3. Check for energy imbalance and adjust if need

+4. Recalculate heat transfer limit if imbalance found in step 3 using new secondary outlet drybulb

+5. Recalculate leaving supply air dryblub using new heat transfer rate from step 4

-The IEC in dry and wet operating mode transfers no moisture to the primary system air, so the remains the same:
+The IEC in dry and wet operating mode transfers no moisture to the primary system air, so the humidity ratio remains the same:

 Secondary Air Flow Fraction

-The secondary air flow rate will either be set to or solved for numerically as described below.
+The secondary air mass flow rate will either be set to or solved for numerically as described below.
 The secondary side flow fraction,, is defined as.
 (Note this is another flow ratio that differs from the one used above which combined both streams into one ratio in effectiveness modifier curves.)

 Fan electric power is then calculated using the design fan power and a normalized fan power modifier performance curve that describes how fan power varies as a function of secondary flow fraction and is given by: